marshally/kinectable_pipe/README.md

 ### No, really, why?

-Because Kinect programming is a pain in the neck, and by trivializing the devices output into a text format, it becomes infinitely easier to digest in the scripting language of your choice.
+Because Kinect programming is a pain in the neck, and by trivializing the device's output into a simple text format, it becomes infinitely easier to digest in the scripting language of your choice.

 ## USAGE